juma-paul/data-structures-and-algorithms/README.md

 ## Disclaimer

-For the purpose of learning, I advise you to attempt solving the problems on LeetCode first before referring to these solutions.
-This will help you enhance your problem-solving skills.
+The solutions provided in this repository are intended for educational purposes.
+It is strongly advised that you attempt to solve the problems on LeetCode on your own first before referring to these solutions.
+This approach will help you enhance your problem-solving skills and deepen your understanding.
+The solutions here are not guaranteed to be the most optimal or the only correct approach.